cleberMargarida/smart-fleets/README.md

 ### Architecture SmartFleets
 We can count with two main services:
-- **Ingestion**: Designed to have high availability, high scalability, high availability, consuming millions of messages from I/O devices within vehicles.
+- **Ingestion**: Designed to have high availability, high scalability, high performance, consuming millions of messages from I/O devices within vehicles.
 - **SmartFleets**: A monolithic application designed to manage and process vehicle signals for various purposes, consuming Ingestion messages.
 As a central hub for vehicle data, the service is responsible for a wide range of functions, including:
   - Generating Reports: Compiling data into structured reports for analysis and decision-making.
   - Providing Real-Time Monitoring: Offering live tracking and monitoring of vehicle status and performance.